MushroomMaula/fastapi_login/docs/setup.md

 Now that we have our "database" setup, and a way to retrieve a user we need to pass this function to our manager object, this way ``LoginManager`` automatically can return the user object.
+It's as simple as it gets, you just have to add this decorator to the query function.
 ````python hl_lines="1"
 {!../docs_src/setup/setup_005.py!}
 ````